Samolivyu/ibibe-kanban-trial/README.md

 - Click on tasks to add descriptions, due dates, and comments.
 - Assign tasks to team members.

-## Roadmap

--

-## Contributing

-We welcome contributions!
-If you'd like to contribute:

-1. Fork the project.
-2. Create a new branch (`feature/your-feature-name`).
-3. Commit your changes.
-4. Push to the branch and submit a Pull Request.

 ## Issues

 Feel free to submit issues regarding bugs, feature requests, or general questions in the [Issues](https://github.com/your-username/trial-kanban-app/issues) section.